stephenh/tessell/docs/forms.md

 Forms
 =====

-gwt-mpv has support for building flexible forms with as little boilerplate as possible.
+Tessell has support for building flexible forms with as little boilerplate as possible.

 Goals
 -----